 The magnitude and stability of the beam energy and energy spread is determined almost exclusively by the RF phases and amplitudes of the two superconducting accelerating cavities.
-The remainder of the injector energy is determined by the 130 keV electron gun voltage (stability of $\sim 1 \times 10^{-4}$ ) and field strength of a normal conducting cavity, which provides $\sim 400$ keV of energy gain.
+The remainder of the injector energy is determined by the 130 keV electron gun voltage (stability of $\approx 1 \times 10.4$) and field strength of a normal conducting cavity, which provides ≈ 400 keV of energy gain.
 The amplitude and phase of the fields in all the RF cavities are controlled with precision RF control modules.
-For the superconducting cavities the cavity RF phase is controlled to < 0.25 degrees of 1497 MHz phase over periods of days, and the amplitude is held to within 0.00045 rms of the set value (H-2) over a similar time period.
+For the superconducting cavities the cavity RF phase is controlled to less than 0.25 degrees of 1497 MHz phase over periods of days, and the amplitude is held to within 0.00045 rms of the set value (H-2) over a similar time period.
 These very tight tolerances assure that the beam energy and energy spread are stable during operation.
-Typical results are an energy spread of < 4 keV in the 5 MeV region of the injector.
+Typical results are an energy spread of less than 4 keV in the 5 MeV region of the injector.

-As was pointed out earlier, the beam kinetic energies were $4.806 \pm 0.097$ MeV for Run 1, and $4.917 \pm 0.013$ MeV for Run 2.
-The theoretical Sherman function at these energies (and a scattering angle of $172.6{\,0}$ , weighted by the Mott differential cross section and averaged over the $0.9{\,0}$ angular acceptance) is $0.514 \pm 0.001$ for both Run 1 and Run 2 resulting in a systematic uncertainty of 0.2%.
+As was pointed out earlier, the beam kinetic energies were 4.806 ± 0.097 MeV for Run 1, and 4.917 ± 0.013 MeV for Run 2.
+The theoretical Sherman function at these energies (and a scattering angle of 172.6{\circ} , weighted by the Mott differential cross section and averaged over the 0.9{\circ} angular acceptance) is 0.514 ± 0.001 for both Run 1 and Run 2 resulting in a systematic uncertainty of 0.2%.
 The energy spread of the beam, other than being accounted for in the optical setup of the beam spot size at the polarimeter target, is inconsequential to the scattering asymmetry.